apache/doris-website/docs/sql-manual/sql-functions/table-functions/partitions.md

 ### description

-The table function generates a temporary partition table, which allows you to view the partition list of a certain table.
+The table function generates a temporary partition TABLE, which allows you to view the PARTITION list of a certain TABLE.

 This function is used in the from clause.